It’s less frustrating when you’re collaborating.

 Airtime Pro users also have the option of streaming ad-hoc audio content directly to their internet radio stations from a smartphone.
-With just a couple of apps and reliable 4G connection you’ll be able to interview event participants live on-location.
+With just a couple of apps and a reliable 4G connection you’ll be able to interview event participants live on-location.

-You could also dedicate few hours of your station’s schedule to community-run shows.
+You could also dedicate a few hours of your station’s schedule to community-run shows.
 Let your listeners and other community members speak their mind through your station.
 If you can create an appropriate format, why not enjoy the benefits?
 More engagement equals more publicity.

 Don’t forget your listeners!

 Cross-marketing your online radio station with a relevant partner is a great way to tap into the community they have already created.
 However, doing so comes at a risk!

 By aligning your brand with another organisation, you’ll have to trust that organisation to uphold your image.
 A poor choice of PR partner could alienate your audience.
 Stick to relevant organisations you trust and those that have a long history of upholding a good reputation in your community.
 Just don’t let that hold you back!